Indirect measurement of triple-Higgs coupling at an electron-positron collider with polarized beams: Numerical Results

 \section{Numerical Results}

 For our numerical calculations, we use $m_W = 80.385$ GeV, $m_Z = 91.1876$ GeV, $g_W = \sqrt{8m_W^2(G_F/\sqrt{2})}$, $\sin^2\theta_W = 0.22$ and $m_H = 125$ GeV.
 We assume electron longitudinal polarization of $P_L = -0.8$, and positron longitudinal polarization $\bar P_L = + 0.3$.
 For our analysis of the sensitivity, we assume a modest integrated luminosity of 2 ab$^{-1}$, which for simplicity is taken to be the same for unpolarized beams as well as all polarization combinations.
-The efficiency of measurement of the final state is taken from earlier works \cite{Asner,TLEP,Fujii:2017vwa} to be 0.9\% at $\sqrt{s}=250$ GeV, and appropriately scaled for other energies.
+The efficiency of measurement of the final state is taken from earlier works \cite{Asner,Fujii:2017vwa,Fujii:2018mli} to be 0.9\% at $\sqrt{s}=250$ GeV, and appropriately scaled for other energies.
+It may be mentioned that the efficiencies expected at other colliders are 0.4\% at FCC-ee for $\sqrt{s}=240$ GeV and luminosity 10 ab$^{-1}$ \cite{TLEP}, 3.8\% at CLIC for $\sqrt{s}=350$~GeV and luminosity 500 fb$^{-1}$ \cite{Abramowicz:2016zbo}, and 0.5\% at CEPC for $\sqrt{s}=240$ or 250 GeV and luminosity 5.6 ab$^{-1}$ \cite{An:2018dwb}.

 Taking up the case of longitudinal polarization for the process $e^+e^- \to ZH$ first, we present in Table 1 our results for the polarization dependence of the cross section $\sigma_L$, as well as the 1 $\sigma$ limit that can be obtained on $\kappa$ from the polarized cross section for various values of c.m. energy.
 We also present the fractional change $\delta\sigma_L$ in the cross section to the parameter $\kappa$ in the form of $\delta\sigma_L /\sigma_L$ for unit change in $\kappa$, following ref. \cite{McCullough:2013rea}.
 As mentioned earlier, this quantity does not change with polarization for a given $\sqrt{s}$.
 This observation has also been made in \cite{DiVita:2017vrr}, and follows from the fact mentioned earlier that the polarization dependence of the cross section at tree level and at one-loop in the triple-Higgs couplings is identical, both arising from a single $Z$ at the $e^+e^-$ vertex \cite{Rindani:2009pb} .
 In this case, we assume the cut-off on the production angle of the $Z$ to be zero, since it was found that the sensitivity worsens with increasing cut-off angle.
 A negative sign in the table signifies that the cross section decreases with increasing $\kappa$.